togethercomputer/MoA/README.md

 python bot.py
 ```

-The script will prompt you to input instructions interactively.
-Here's how to use it:
+The CLI will prompt you to input instructions interactively:

 1. Start by entering your instruction at the ">>>" prompt.
 2. The system will process your input using the predefined reference models.
 3. It will generate a response based on the aggregated outputs from these models.
 4. You can continue the conversation by inputting more instructions, with the system maintaining the context of the multi-turn interaction.
-5. enter `exit` to exit the chatbot.

 ### Configuration